Mike-Devel/boost_dep_graph/README.md

 # BoostDepGraph
-A tool to visualize the boost dpendency graph.
+A tool to visualize the boost dependency graph.

 ![Dependency graph as of 21-02-2019](Boostdep-small.png)